miroapp/app-examples/examples/stickynotes-to-shapes/README.md

 ```
 .
 ├── src
-│  └── styles
-│      └── style.css <-- CSS styles for the app.
+│  └── index.js <-- The code for the entry point lives here.
+For this app, all the logic is contained here.
-│  └── App.tsx <-- The main app.
-Contains structure for the sidebar when launched.
-This file also contains logic for fetching images from [The Noun Project](https://thenounproject.com/).
-│      main.tsx <-- Initializes app, and contains logic for dropping image onto the board.
-├── app.html <-- The app itself.
-This is loaded on the board inside the 'appContainer'.
 └── index.html <-- The app entry point.
 This is the value you assign to 'sdkUri' in the app manifest file.
 ```